bipio-server/bipio/README.md

 Feel free to fork this repository and create pods as you need, and please help make [the community](https://groups.google.com/forum/#!forum/bipio-api) a better place.
-Pull Requests, issues, feature requests, integration ideas, general communication gladly accepted.
+Pull Requests, issues, feature requests, integration ideas, general communication is always welcome.

 Hosted/Commercial OEM solutions can be found at [https://bip.io](https://bip.io).
 Read the License section at the end of this readme for important info.